devopsengineerDan/Daniel_project/Backup.md

 ```

-👉 SQL => Consistency, Control and Perfomance
+👉 SQL => Consistency, Control and Performance

 -------------------------------